Florida National Parks

 Biscayne National Park

 If you are visiting the Homestead entrance of the Everglades and you have an extra day to spare, I highly recommend checking out Biscayne National Park.
 Visited by approximately 700,000 people annually, the park is primarily enjoyed via watercraft with approximately 95% of the park underwater.
-Depending on what activities you want to participate in you can spend one day up to several days in the park.
+You can spend a few hours, a full day, or multiple days in this park!

 Dry Tortugas National Park